Pet Wellness Plans in Pewaukee, WI

 At Pewaukee Veterinary Service, we know how much your pets mean to you.
 They’re members of the family, and like any member, they deserve a high level of healthcare that suits their needs.
-Our pet wellness care services do just that.
+Our cat and dog healthcare and wellness services do just that.
 We create a custom wellness plan to suit your pet's health perfectly so they can remain a happy, healthy companion from puppy and kitten-hood through their golden years.
 Call our team of veterinary professionals at (262) 347-0787 to schedule an appointment for your pet!

 Domestic & International Health Certificates